artilleryio/artillery-plugin-fuzzer/README.md

 👾 🙇 💁 🙅 🙆 🙋 🙎 🙍

-Something innocent like this could crash your application if it persists data in a MySOL database using the default settings.
+Something innocent like this could crash your application if it persists data in a MySQL database using the default settings.
 How?
 MySQL InnoDB engine uses the `latin1` encoding by default.

 Did you set the `utf8` encoding on your database?
 You're still in trouble because those characters are outside the [BMP](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane) and you need to have specified `utf8mb4` and potentially made changes to your schema to be able to store them properly.